For all your legal challenges...

 Bankruptcy Search fee (per beneficiary)

-Post in the London Gazette
+Notice in the Local Newspaper and London Gazette

 Inheritance Tax